paulshorey/turbo-starter/README.md

 ## 1. Must use Yarn.

-Specify packageManager in package.json.
 Install on your local, commit/push yarn.lock file in root.
 Do not commit/push any package-lock.json files in root or in any of the packages!

 ## 2. Build command